0PEIN0/cfapi/README.md

 #### How to Run
 Download this repository and run **index.html** file on your favorite browser([chrome](https://www.google.com/chrome/browser/desktop/) usage recommended).

+#### How to Change Default Handle
+Open **'js/conf-settings-structure.js'** file on a text editor and change the property value of *this.defaultUserHandle* to your intended handle.

 #### Features Available
 1. *Personal Submission List*
 2. *Recent Submissions on Codeforces*